FerRacimo/PhenoGraph/README.md

     -s [Standard deviation for alpha prior; default: 0.1] \
     -t [Size of proposals for alpha parameters; default: 0.02] \
     -u [Spike and slab factor; default: 25]
+    -f [Number by which maximum Q_B score will be divided to obtain Q_B cutoff; default: 3]

 Here is an example of a full command line: